About the YAHS program

 Hotels

-Washington College’s music facilities include state of the art performance spaces in the Gibson Center for the Arts.
+Georgetown Preparatory’s music facilities include state of the art performance space, the Figge Theatre.